 Teaching people to be religious is identified with the religious life of the school and is a faith development activity focused on nurturing the religious, spiritual and faith growth of students.
 The structure of the Religious Life of the School source document includes four components and three elements for each.
 They are:

 Liturgies and other celebrations of prayer and worship are a regular occurrence in our school.
 They are Christ-centred and strongly connected to the Cycles of the Liturgical Calendar.
-Each Monday a class leads the school in prayer.
-These Monday prayer assemblies begin at 8:30am in the Multi-purpose hall and seating is provided for parents and relations who attend.
+At Assembly a class leads the school in prayer.
+These Monday assemblies take place every second Friday at 1.40pm in the Multi-purpose hall and seating is provided for parents and relations who attend.
 All are most welcome to join us for liturgies, prayer assemblies and any other celebration.
 These are important school community celebrations but they are prayerful occasions, not performances.
 Please be aware of this and respectful as we pray together in our multipurpose hall and parish church.

 Social justice initiatives are an integral part of our Christian vocation.
 Action for justice through caring for the environment, applying Catholic Social Teaching and also through service is based on the dream of Jesus to establish the Kingdom of God.
 Our school community acts with justice and demonstrates a commitment to the poor and marginalised through active service and fund-raising endeavours.